 You have several options for seam-sealing your Tarptent which are available for purchase in our webstore:

 Every Tarptent comes with a stuff sack, aluminum stakes+stake bag and the necessary guyline cording.
-The Rainbow also includes an arch pole (carbon or aluminum).
+The Rainbow also includes an aluminum arch pole.

 Yes, we use “no-see-um” netting which stops bugs quite a bit smaller than mosquitos.

 Yes, the fabric is waterproof, however the seams of the shelter need to be seam-sealed.